Frequently Asked Questions

-We welcome enquiries from work place groups wishing participate in Corporate Volunteering for a day or short term.
+We welcome enquiries from work place groups wishing participate in Corporate Volunteering for a day.
 These groups can fulfill tasks such as painting, gardening, window washing, and general seasonal tasks tailored to the skills of the participants.
 More information is available at here.

 Can I apply for a tertiary work placement?

 Volunteering at Children First Retreat offers valuable experiences for many tertiary courses, such as child care, community service, social work, teaching, nursing, and allied health.
 We welcome enquiries from students and course coordinators.